Phantasus/Cuis-Smalltalk-Magma/Journal.md

 by his shortcut.
 Also people add their shortcuts to the list of authors at the end of the file.

+# 9. May 2021 (jpb)

+Today I got the `Ma-Collections` tests running and the `MaHashIndexTester` test, this last testcase takes hours as it writes out in the filesystem an index file in different keys and record formats and then inserts values into and verifies them, this seems to take time.
+I'm unsure about the behaviour, as I haven't yet read and fully understood the test.

+The code of the `Ma-Collections` tests failed previously, because they expected that basic collections like `Dictionary` behaved in a Squeak way, but we are in Cuis, here things are different.

+I added from the swiki (Squeak wiki) different documentation pages, so that should the wiki go down, there is still a minimal documentation of the rough behaviour of magma.

 # 8. May 2021 (jpb)